cpacilio/marvel_continuity/README.md

 - ASM #284-288 (_Gang War_) takes Place After DD: Love and War
 - The main antagonist of the story-arc Torment SM #1-5 is Calypso.
 She was depicted as Kraven's partner and lover in AMS #209.
 There she had a manipulatory attitude towards kraven, insisting on his pride to make him fight Spider-Man.
 - After PPSSM #150, the events in WSM #51, PPSM #151, PPSSM #152, WSM #53, PPSSM #153, WSM #54, PPSSM #154, WSM #55 (_Gang War with Lobo Brothers, Robbie in prison_) occur.
 I found them boring and moreover they are not in MU.
-- WSM #84-89 (_Name of the Rose_) [not in MU]. #84-86 takes Place before DD #300, after which Kingpin is set out of power from Hydra; Hobgoblin is in a bad shape after Moonknight #32-33 and Ghost Rider #16-17.
+- WSM #84-89 (_Name of the Rose_) [not in MU]. #84-86 takes Place before DD #300, after which Kingpin is set out of power from Hydra; Hobgoblin is in a bad shape after Ghost Rider #16-17 and Moonknight #32-33.
 Richard Fisk "dies" and the misterious Bloody Rose is born.
 I found these issues boring.

 ### Marvel Knights